textileio/community/docs/powergate/testnet.md

 ### Create a deal and store a file

-Now that your Powergate is running on testnet, all the CLI and API commands are the same as if you had run it on devnet before.
+Now that your Powergate is running on testnet, all the CLI and API commands are the same as if you had run it on localnet before.

 #### Install the CLI